sdiehl/mlir-egglog/README.md

 We use the embedded Datalog DSL [`egglog`](https://github.com/egraphs-good/egglog) to express and compose rewrite rules in pure Python and the [`egg`](https://docs.rs/egg/latest/egg/) library to extract optimized syntax trees from the e-graph.

+The whole project is just under 1500 lines of code, and is designed to be a simple and easy to understand example of how to integrate e-graphs into a compiler pipeline.

 ## What is Egg and Equality Saturation?

 Think of an e-graph as this magical data structure that's like a super-powered hash table of program expressions.
 Instead of just storing one way to write a program, it efficiently stores ALL equivalent ways to write it.